Starting a Sewing Business

 notions and

-supplies you'll need.
+basic supplies you'll need.

 Get ready for your sewing business to open